Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Introduction

 VEM can be interpreted as a generalization of finite elements on polytopal meshes.
 However, virtual elements give rise to a nonconforming method as the trial and test functions are solutions of local PDEs (defined in each mesh element) that are never explicitly solved when constructing the discrete formulation.
 Hence the name ``Virtual".
 Since only a polynomial projection of the trial functions is computable through the degrees of freedom, a stabilization term is introduced to handle the residual non-polynomial component and ensure the stability of the discrete problem.
 However, the stabilization term has an arbitrary nature and does not generally conform to the physics of the problem.
 In the particular case of variable coefficients, this term is scaled by a constant approximation and the polynomial projection is built either independently of the coefficient~\cite{daveiga2016virtual} or by taking into account a low-order polynomial approximation thereof~\cite{daveiga2014virtual}.

-Moreover, the stabilization involves the introduction of a user-defined scaling parameter, which reduces the generality of the method, potentially leading to over-stabilization and degraded solution quality: this situation is verified for anisotropic problems~\cite{berrone2022comparison} and eigenvalue problems~\cite{boffi2020approximation,alzaben2025stabilization}, where an improper choice of the stability parameters may trigger the onset of spurious modes.
+The stabilization involves the introduction of a user-defined scaling parameter, which reduces the generality of the method, potentially leading to over-stabilization and degraded solution quality: this situation is verified for anisotropic problems~\cite{berrone2022comparison} and eigenvalue problems~\cite{boffi2020approximation,alzaben2025stabilization}, where an improper choice of the stability parameters may trigger the onset of spurious modes.
 The relation between the stabilization parameter and the performance of VEM has been discussed in~\cite{cangiani2015hourglass,russo2022quantitative}.
 Despite the many stabilization forms available in the literature~\cite{daveiga2013basic,daveiga2017stability,daveiga2018exponential,mascotto2018ill,bertoluzza2022stabilization}, most of them are suitable for low-order virtual elements, while they tend to be suboptimal as the order increases.